-Annual Drinking Water Quality Report for 2020 Ashley Farms
+Annual Drinking Water Quality Report for 2020 East Side Consolidated

-Florida Department of Environmental Protection Public Water System ID # 3425127
+Florida Department of Environmental Protection Public Water System ID # 3424897

-Providing water to the communities of Ashley Farms, Quail Meadows and The Fountains We're pleased to provide you with this year's Annual Water Quality Report.
+We're pleased to provide you with this year's Annual Water Quality Report.
 The report is designed to inform you about the quality water and services we deliver to you every day.
 Our goal is to provide you with a dependable supply of quality drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect your water resources.
 We are committed to ensuring the quality of your water.
 We are pleased to report that your drinking water meets all federal and state requirements.

-The source of our water is groundwater from four wells located in the community.
+The source of our water is groundwater from twenty-three interconnected wells and 13 water treatment facilities.
 The wells draw from the Floridan aquifer, one of the world's most protected sources.
-Our water is chlorinated for disinfection purposes.
+Our water is chlorinated for disinfection purposes, aerated and filtered for sediment removal, and treated with a chemical additive to inhibit corrosion.
 In 2020 the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There is one potential source of contamination identified for this system with a low susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+There are seven potential sources of contamination identified for this system with a low susceptibility level.
+The assessment and Protection Program website at www.dep.state.fl.us/swapp.

-If you have any questions about this report or concerning your water utility please contact Marion County Utilities, (352) 307-4630, during normal business hours.
+If you have any questions about this report or concerning your water utility please contact Marion County Utilities, (352) 307-4630 during normal business hours.
 We encourage our valued customers to be informed about their water utility.